midnightntwrk/midnight-architecture/proposals/0010-composable-contracts-syntax.md

 ## Proving System Changes

-Foreign contract calls will use the exact commitment-messaging mechanism proposed [here](./0007-abcird-contract-interfaces.md).
+Inter-contract calls will use the exact commitment-messaging mechanism proposed [here](./0007-abcird-contract-interfaces.md).
 The key difference in this proposal is that commitments occur over contracts instead of interfaces.

 ## Optional Extensions

-### Replace `ledger` with `this` in circuits
+### Eliminate the `ledger` qualifier for accessing ledger state

 Compact uses the `ledger` keyword to declare ledger state fields.
-Currently, it also uses the `ledger` keyword to access the ledger state of the current contract in circuits.
-To improve clarity in the presence of foreign contract references, it may be helpful to replace `ledger` with `this` when referring to the ledger state of the current contract in circuits.
+Currently, it also uses the `ledger` keyword as a prefix to access the ledger state of the current contract in circuits.
+Calling circuits and witnesses requires no such qualifier.

+The programmer experience will be more consistent if the `ledger.` prefix is eliminated, so that ledger fields are simply in scope inside the circuits of a contract.
+The presence of multiple contracts in the same Compact code aggravates the problem, because it is no longer meaningful to refer to *the* ledger state when each contract has its own ledger state.

+Name resolution should follow standard scoping rules, and modules make it possible to hide names that should not be visible outside a narrow scope.

-### Access Pure Foreign Circuits using Dot Notation
+### Access Pure Circuits in Other Contracts using Dot Notation

 It would be very useful for the pure circuits of a contract to be accessible from another contract using dot notation, even without a reference to an instance of the contract,